ndean06/soc-investigations/soc-simulator-investigations/005-KCD-Web-Nemesys-Ransomware/Walkthrough.md

 This significantly expanded the investigation beyond ransomware execution.

-**Key finding:**
+#### Key finding:
 Credential-access activity preceded `nemesys.exe` execution and provided the next major investigation pivot.

 ### Credential Access - Mimikatz Activity Before Ransomware Execution

 ![Credential access activity preceding Nemesys execution](./screenshots/05-pre-execution-credential-activity.png)

-**What this shows:** Endpoint telemetry showing Mimikatz execution from the `automim1` directory at `18:12:53 UTC`, followed by `miparser.vbs` processing the resulting credential output at `18:13:08 UTC`.
-Both occurred before the first observed Nemesys execution at `18:14:42 UTC`.
+*Endpoint telemetry showing Mimikatz execution from the `automim1` directory at `18:12:53 UTC`, followed by `miparser.vbs` processing the resulting credential output at `18:13:08 UTC`.
+Both occurred before the first observed Nemesys execution at `18:14:42 UTC`.*

-**Next question:**
+#### Next question:
 What was Mimikatz attempting to access, and was credential dumping actually performed?

 ---

 ## 6. Mimikatz Execution Review

 Finding Mimikatz on disk did not prove it had been executed.
 The investigation therefore searched for process creation involving `mimikatz.exe`.

 At `18:12:53 UTC`, Mimikatz executed with: